sanity-io/document-internationalization/docs/desk-structure.md

 # Desk structure

-The plugin is now installed, but you will need to customise your Desk Structure to see the UI elements once setup is complete.

 [See the Sanity docs on how to to setup Desk Structure](https://www.sanity.io/guides/getting-started-with-structure-builder) if you do not already have Desk Structure customised in your project.

 Once your Studio has Desk Structure setup, you can configure the plugin in two ways: